shorif2000/elucidat-javascript-test/README.md

 User only able to click 1 seat at a time

-Simple mount test and component render included
+Basic render and integration test

 frontend and backend are not integrated in this app.